tylergannon/basic-astro-template/README.md

 - prettier.
 - Husky pre-commit to validate application.
 - VSCode extensions configuration.
+- Favicon configuration ... just plug in your image.

 If you like this template, please consider purchasing a license from [web3templates](https://web3templates.com/) (no affiliation).

+## Getting Started

+### Create New Astro App Using Template

 ```
 pnpm create astro@latest \